 If you experienced a vaginal birth, you could have pain and cramping for up to two weeks afterward.
 Your uterus is busy shrinking down to its pre-pregnancy size.
 During this period, you may feel a lot of pressure as well.
 It may feel like you are having your period, especially if you’re nursing.

 Breastfeeding releases oxytocin, the “love hormone,” which stimulates your uterus to contract.
 It’s totally normal and quite healthy.
 In fact, it’s a sign of the wisdom and brilliance of your body.
-Your body expects to nurse once Baby’s born, so the act of nursing helps your uterus return to its pre-baby size.
+Your body expects to nurse once your baby’s born, so the act of nursing helps your uterus return to its pre-baby size.

-After a cesarean, the abdominal pain usually lasts ten days.
+After a cesarean, abdominal pain usually lasts ten days.
 If your pain seems to be unusually intense or lasting longer than you feel it should, it may be time to speak with your doctor.

 You will likely bleed for a while after giving birth as your body closes off the blood vessels that once attached your placenta to your uterus.

 “When the placenta separates from the uterus, there are open blood vessels in the area where it was attached, and they begin to bleed into the uterus.
 After the placenta is delivered, the uterus continues to contract, which closes off those blood vessels, dramatically reducing the bleeding.” // BabyCenter.com

 Again, this is the wisdom of your body at work.
 It’s healing itself on its own with no instruction or direction from you.

 All you need to do is rest, Momma!